QRCS-CORP/SKDP/README.md

 ## Overview

 SKDP is a next-generation protocol designed to solve one of the most challenging problems in cryptography: secure key distribution.
 With the growth of the Internet as a global communications medium, traditional methods based on a single pre-shared symmetric key are increasingly vulnerable.
-In these systems, if a device or server key is compromised, an attacker may decrypt all encrypted communications—past, present, and future.
+In these systems, if a device or server key is compromised, an attacker may decrypt all encrypted communications; past, present, and future.
 Additionally, such systems often lack forward secrecy, meaning that the compromise of a session key can expose all historical communications.

 [SKDP Help Documentation](https://qrcs-corp.github.io/SKDP/)
 [SKDP Protocol Specification](https://qrcs-corp.github.io/SKDP/pdf/SKDP_Specification.pdf)